shayaantx/botdarr/README.md

 # the discord channel(s) you want the bot installed on
 discord-channels=

+# Your slack bot oauth authentication token
+slack-bot-token=
-# your slack bot token (the both user oauth access token, not the oauth access token)
+# Your slack user oauth authentication token
-slack-token=xoxb-*
+slack-user-token=
 # the slack channel(s) you want the bot installed on
 slack-channels=